yelicoder/Spring-fundamentals/README.md

 * @Scope can be defined after the stereotype annotation

 ### conference-java-module8
-* constructor injection and setter injection can be used freely because no AppConfig to instantiate the bean
+* constructor injection and setter injection can be used freely because sterotype annotation eliminated the need to instantiate the bean manually.

+### conference-java-module9

+### conference-xml-module1
+* Simple bean definition: name and class.
+Class is the implementation class, not the interface
+* Setter injection: user property.
+The property name should match the setter method of the bean

+### conference-xml-module2
+* Constructor injection: Guaranteed contract.
+Need have Constructor defined.
+Index based.
+* constructor-arg tag, index and ref attribute
+* Setter and Constructor injector can be used together
+*
+*